Exabyte-io/rewotes/seankwarren/Flowchart-Designer.md

 - [ ] As an end user, I should be able to use common unary operators such as sin, cos, tan, and e<sup>x</sup>.
 - [ ] As an end user, I should be able to use the y<sup>x</sup> binary operator, that takes two inputs and calculates the exponential.
 - [ ] As a user, the input nodes should be exapandable to include multiple values each with their own handle
+- [ ] As an end user, I should be able to click on a button called 'clear' to clear the flowchart
+- [ ] As an end user, I should be able to click on a button called 'restore' to put the previously clear flowchart back in place